-Qualitative Disclosure a) The general qualitative disclosure requirement with respect to equity risk, including: Disclosure i) Differentiation between holdings on which capital gains are expected and those taken under other objectives including for relationship and strategic reasons Investment in equity securities are broadly categorized in to two parts: i) Quoted securities: Ordinary Shares, Mutual Fund that are traded in the secondary market (Trading Book Assets). ii) Unquoted securities: Preference Share and Subscription for Private Placement that are not traded in the secondary market (Banking Book Assets) equity holdings and valuation r in the banking nethodologies book.
-This includes th ation and accounting of le accounting techniques sumptions and practices ese practices.
-Investment Class Initial recognition Measurement after initial recognition Recording of changes Shares (Quoted) Cost Lower of cost or market value (overall portfolio) Loss (net of gain) to Profit & Loss account but no unrealized gain booking.
-Shares (Unquoted) Cost Lower of cost or Net Asset Value (NAV) Loss to Profit & Loss account but no unrealized gain booking.
-Mutual fund (Closed end) Cost Lower of cost and (higher of market value and 85% of NAV) Loss (net) to Profit & Loss account but no unrealized gain booking.
-1 l
+Qualitative Disclosure a) The general qualitative disclosure requirement with respect to equity risk, including: i) Differentiation between holdings on which capital gains are expected and those taken under other objectives including for relationship and strategic reasons Investment in equity securities are broadly categorized in to two parts: i) Quoted securities: Ordinary Shares, Mutual Fund that are traded in the secondary market (Trading Book Assets). ii) Unquoted securities: Preference Share and Subscription for Private Placement that are not traded in the secondary market (Banking Book Assets) ii) Discussion of important policies covering the valuation and accounting of equity holdings in the banking book.
+This includes the accounting techniques and valuation methodologies used, including key assumptions and practices affecting valuation as well as significant changes in these practices.